Web Analytics

 Living room of McLemore House showing artifacts from African american history.

-Wish I could be there for its Juneteeth Celebration on Saturday, June 15, 2019 from 11 am to 3 pm.
+They have an annual Juneteeth Celebration.
 Juneteenth is a celebration of moving from slavery to freedom that began in Galveston, Texas on June 19, 1865 when the Union General Gordon Granger read aloud Order Number 3 telling the slaves they are now free.

-McLemore house will have barbeque, fish, hot dogs and more from Mo-Better BBQ and Fish.
+McLemore house will have food and entertainment.
 Lunch is free for kids: adults can buy their lunches.
 The yard will be filled with guests relaxing in their lawn chairs and enjoying the free entertainment.
-The museum will be open to retell Harvey McLemore and all of Franklin's Black families' story as they moved from slavery to freedom.
+The museum will be open for free tours to retell Harvey McLemore and all of Franklin's Black families' story as they moved from slavery to freedom.
 One of those stories happened right here.
 Once the section across the street from McLemore house was filled with small shotgun houses.
 Today there is Johnson School in the background.
 Once a school for "colored" children, today it is one of Franklin's highest rated schools.
 The principal, Tosha Baugh, is an African American and Harvey's great great great granddaughter.
-Recognizing how lives are entwined, descendants of Carter House's enslaved people are invited to the Juneteenth celebration.
-One of those descendants who will attend is Carol Lane's, great grandfather, Oscar Carter Jr., was just an infant during the battle.
-He was brought down to the Carter House basement in a bassinette with the family and remaining slaves as the cannons roared overhead.

 As Alma said, "Harvey would be proud, today."